Rosanne Cash Says Her Daughter Was Called A ‘Liberal P*ssy’ For Wearing A Mask

 Cash did not specify which of her four daughters she was referring to in her tweet.

-The 65-year-old singer garnered tons of attention on Twitter thanks to her tweet.
+The 65-year-old singer garnered tons of attention on Twitter thanks to her recent post.
 Her statement accumulated over 228,000 likes and more than 7,200 responses.
 The majority of people in her replies section were sympathetic to Cash and her daughter’s situation, but there were also a large number of users who thought she was making up the story.

 One person wrote a cheeky comment, saying the incident sounded made up.
 Cash responded to them by specifying the exact grocery store where the alleged altercation happened.